-Details of the accounting cost of the variable remuneration for fiscal year 2018, including Retention Grant Awards that may be paid to Senior Executive Officers in future years are set out below.
+Details of the accounting cost of the variable remuneration for fiscal year 2019 that may be paid to Senior Executive Officers in future years are set out below.
 The minimum amount payable is nil in all cases.
 The maximum amount payable will depend on the share price at time of vesting, and is therefore not possible to determine.
-The tables below are based on the fair value of the RSUs and Scorecard LTI according to US GAAP and our estimate of the rating to be applied to Scorecard LTI.
+The table below is based on the fair value of the RSUs and Scorecard LTI according to US GAAP and our estimate of the rating to be applied to Scorecard LTI.